Excel SUBTOTAL Function

 Notes

-- When function_num is between 1-11, SUBTOTAL includes values that are hidden
+- When function_num is between 1-11, SUBTOTAL includes manually hidden rows.

-- When function_num is between 101-111, SUBTOTAL excludes values that are hidden
+- When function_num is between 101-111, SUBTOTAL excludes manually hidden rows.

 - In filtered lists, SUBTOTAL always ignores values in hidden rows, regardless of function_num.